shopkick/flawless/README.md

 you can wrap particular functions or entire classes by using flawless.client.decorators.
 View the examples directory for some actual code examples.

-    Tip: Edit flawless.client.default.py and set the default host:port for your Flawless server

 How it Works
 ------------